careyc73/CleaningData/README.md

 	2) The activity labels are read in from the activity_labels.txt file and stored in a data table.
-	3) The logical vector indicating the columns the script wishes to process is determined using getFeatureColumnsOfType.  "mean()" and "std()" are passed in as the textual filters to match against.
+	3) The logical vector indicating the columns the script wishes to process is determined using GetFeatureColumnsOfType.  "mean()" and "std()" are passed in as the textual filters to match against.
-	4) The test data is read in using loadDataSet, the train data set is then read in using loadDataSet as well.  "rbind" pastes the two data tables together.
+	4) The test data is read in using LoadDataSet, the train data set is then read in using LoadDataSet as well.  "rbind" pastes the two data tables together.
 	5) A series of gsub commands takes the column labels read in at step 1 and transforms them for improved read ability.